 The Moon represents a person’s emotional body, their instinctual nature, their unconscious, their true motivations, the most fundamental part of one’s psyche.
 It tells us what a person’s needs are, what type of emotional food they must have on a regular basis in order to feel themselves.
 It is loosely analogous to the female or “yin” part of a person’s psyche.
 If a person’s Sun sign (conscious identity) can be analogized to the tip of an iceberg, the Moon is the rest of the iceberg.
 The Sun is the part of somebody you meet on the first date, the Moon is who you’ll get to know after spending 8 consecutive weekends with them.

-According to astrologer Linda Goodman, all Rams such as Mr. Rousey have one career, “Winning is their chief occupation.
+According to astrologer Linda Goodman, all Rams have one career, “Winning is their chief occupation.
 They list it that way on their resumes.
 Occupation: WINNING!”
 (Source) When it is the Moon (needs) that is in Aries this preoccupation with winning is wired into the deepest parts of the person’s psyche.
 IN the case of Lunar Ram Ms. Rousey, she’s won every single one of her fights as a professional fighter with almost all of her wins ending in less than one minute.

 Obviously not all Aries Moons will get their needs (Moon) for fights (Aries) met by actual hand-to-hand combat like Ms. Rousey.
-Jeffrey Wigand, the corporate whistleblower who almost single handedly took down the big tobacco companies back in the 1990s is an Aries Moon in the business or political world.
+Jeffrey Wigand, the corporate whistleblower who almost single handedly took down the big tobacco companies back in the 1990s is a good example of an Aries Moon in the business or political world.
 (Chart) His battle with big tobacco is a high profile but fundamentally accurate example of the sort of cause a textbook Aries Moon is attracted to.
 If Wigand’s name no longer rings a bell, he was portrayed by actor Russel Crowe in the 1999 film The Insider:

 The Aries Moon’s instinctual nature is to be courageous right up to the point of being dangerous.
 Inevitably the line between “risky” and “reckless” gets crossed, at least until a certain degree emotional maturity has been developed.
 This is why, according to astrologer Liz Greene, “Aries gets himself into a lot of trouble as often as he wins honors and accomplishes the impossible at the same time”.
 (Source) Neither Tom Cruise or the film Top Gun are Aries Moons but the Maverick character portrayed by Cruise in the film sure expresses as an Aries Moon.
 In the film’s first ten minutes he exhibits textbook Aries Moon courage when he disobeys orders in order to rescue another pilot despite being nearly out of fuel himself.
 Later in the film his recklessness gets his best friend killed.